pauljeter/pauljeter-astro/src/content/blog/handling-checkboxes-and-radio-buttons-in-angular-forms.md

 All we do in this file is set up our Angular application.
 We will also create a controller and an object to hold all of our form data.

-Now let’s look at our index.html file where we will create our form and do all of our data binding.
-We’ll be using Bootstrap to help speed up our stylings.
+Now let's look at our index.html file where we will create our form and do all of our data binding.
+We'll be using Bootstrap to help speed up our stylings.

 ```html
 <!-- index.html -->